-Quadrune mind is a secular model of spiritual consciousness for a post-Enlightenment world.
+Quadrune mind is a secular model of spiritual consciousness for a post-rational world. cclvi

-The quadrune mind model of spiritual consciousness is for thoughtful people, who reject both moral relativism and the certainty of self-righteous tyranny, but still want a spiritually meaningful purpose in this lifetime.
-CCXXX
+The quadrune mind model of spiritual consciousness is for thoughtful people, who reject both moral relativism and the certainty of self-righteous tyranny, but still want a spiritually meaningful purpose in this lifetime. cclvii